uspki/policies/certificate-policy.md

 For Organization Validation TLS Server Authentication certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government, and information shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:

-1. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars
+1. A third party database that is periodically updated and considered a Reliable Data Source such as the .gov and .mil Domain Name Registrars
 2. An Attestation Letter

 The CA may use the same documentation or communication described above to verify both the Applicant's identity as part of the organizationName of the U.S. Government (o=U.S. Government) and assert the stateOrProvinceName as District of Columbia.